Manvijay/stats-o-score/README.md

 How to Run:
 1. In github repo find the APk-s folder
 2. Inside the folder download the file named Stat-o-score v0.2.0.
 3. Now connect your android device to the computer and copy the Stat-o-score v0.2.0 to your “android device”.
-(The will only work on Google Android OS device)
+(The app will only work on Google Android OS device)
 4. Now in your android device open a file explorer.
-If you don’t have have you can download one from the Google Play Appstore.
+If you don’t have one you can download one from the Google Play Appstore.
 I recommend “Astro File Manager”.
-Link for download Astro File Manager link : https://play.google.com/store/apps/details?id=com.metago.astro&hl=en
+Link to download Astro File Manager link : https://play.google.com/store/apps/details?id=com.metago.astro&hl=en
 5. Next open the file explorer and navigate to position where you copied the Stat-o-score v0.2.0 in your android device.
 6. Click on install.
-It might ask you enable a security setting to “Enable Install Unknown App”.
+It might ask you to enable a security setting to “Enable Install Unknown App”.
 Click on Enable.
 7. Now Install the App.
 8. Congratulations the App is now installed on your phone.